khulnasoft-lab/clix.py/docs/tutorial/parameter-types/file.md

 ## `FileText` reading

-`typer.FileText` gives you a file-like object for reading text, you will get `str` data from it.
+`clix.FileText` gives you a file-like object for reading text, you will get `str` data from it.

 This means that even if your file has text written in a non-english language, e.g. a `text.txt` file with: